mat-docs/Atlas.AutomationAPI.Examples/README.md

 1. C# application.
 1. MATLAB script.

 Both do the same - create a transient parameter, add Waveform Display and add vCar and the new parameter to it.
-To run start ATLAS, load a session in it and execute the sample application.
+To run start ATLAS, load a session with parameter vCar in it and execute the sample application.

 ATLAS Automation API is available as a Nuget package to registered users from the **[McLaren Applied Nuget Repository](https://github.com/mat-docs/packages)**.